 No dice!
 The store can’t be profitable if it gives away free shoes to anyone who asks.

-So when this happens to you, imagine that the person who tries to do it to you has grabbed you by the lapels and is shaking you.
+When someone asks you if they can pick your brains, imagine that the person has grabbed you by the lapels and is shaking you.
 While they are shaking you, they have their hands open under your ears as they wait for the tiny shoes (your inventory) to fall out of your ears and into their hands.

 Don’t let them do it.